austinbcomstock/buildium-to-stessa/README.md

 3. `pip install -r requirements.txt`

-4. Move the the Rental_Owner_Statement.csv is in the `buildium-to-stessa` folder
+4. Move the Rental_Owner_Statement.csv is in the `buildium-to-stessa` folder

 ## Run the script